 About my gear:

-My current favorite camera is a Sony A7s with Sony 10-18, 24-70, 24-240 zoom lenses.
-It has incredible handling characteristics.
+My current favorite camera for most professional work is a Sony A7III with Sony 10-18, 24-70, 24-240 zoom lenses.
+Fabulous stills and video along with incredible handling characteristics.
 It's just a joy to use.
 So my camera gear is pretty simple, lightweight and easy to carry around in a small messenger bag.

-Can't say enough good things about the A7s.
+Can't say enough good things about the A7III.
 It's a camera designed by computer guys.
 In contrast, my Nikon was a camera designed by camera guys.
-I could use the Nikon to pound tent stakes into the ground on a camping trip and it wouldn't hurt it at all.
+I could use the Nikon for a rubber mallet and it wouldn't hurt it at all.
 It's that durable.
 But the Sony just blows it away in terms of sophistication of the imaging engine.
 Built-in panoramas, videos, HDR, simple bracketing, etc. Of course, the Sony isn't workable substitute for a rubber mallet and I'm sure I will eventually trash it banging it around and taking it out in the rain.
 But hey, it was half the price of the Nikon and when I finally destroy it, I'll just buy another one.
 Upgrade with a smile.

 About my computer: